 - Posted April 16, 2014 by

-- Philippines Immigration "dynamic duo deal makers" process 49 arrested Africans work visas in just 5 days, highly suspicious!
+- Philippines Immigration "dynamic duo deal makers" process 49 arrested Africans work visas in just 5 days, 55 arrested Chinese work visas sold in September, highly suspicious!

 - Philippines Immigration arrests 49 Africans nationals but only 32 are accounted for at Bicutan detention center, 17 gone missing